Hall of Fame

 2. You passed the pre-screening vetting process to see if you have the qualifications to make it to the screening pool of nominees

-3. The Screening Committee will view, vet through the screening pool nominees and recommend its Final 12 Regular and Final 3 Vintage nominees to the Selection Committee.
+3. The Screening Committee will view, vet through the screening pool nominees and recommend its Final 12 Regular.
+The Executive Board will vet through and the Vintage and Special Contributor nominees to present the Final 3 Vintage nominees to the Selection Committee and the Final 1 Special Contributor inductee.
 Maximum of 3 years on the Screening list, mandatory two years cooling off or rest period.

 a.
-By Lettermen’s Hall of Fame Bylaws, the Selection Committee may select up-to five (5) regular nominees and 1 Vintage nominee.
-No more than six total will be selected.
+The Selection Committee may select up-to five (5) regular nominees, 1 Vintage nominee, and 1 Special Contributor nominee.
+No more than seven total will be selected.

 5. Once all of the votes are counted, the Hall of Fame Class of that year is selected.
 A group of Board members will make personal calls to those that were voted in and announce the news of their selection.
 Once everyone has been notified, then the Association will make a formal public announcement.